Cast iron sinks have always been a popular choice because they are durable, easy to maintain, and most of all — pleasing to the eyes!

 It is safe on countertops and non-abrasive, so it is the perfect partner for your desired deep cleaning.

-Moreover, it is cost-effective, since this pack comes with 9 sponges, which will keep you in stock for months.
+Even better, it is cost-effective, since this pack comes with 9 sponges, which will keep you in stock for months.

 How to Clean a Cast Iron Sink Using Bleach